CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted, highly actionable skill with excellent workflow clarity and explicit validation/confirmation checkpoints throughout.
-Its main weakness is length—it could be more concise by removing some redundant explanations and splitting detailed sections (memory writes, cron scheduling, logging) into referenced files.
-The progressive disclosure could be improved by extracting reference material into separate documents.
+This is a well-crafted, highly actionable skill with excellent workflow clarity and strong safety guardrails (explicit confirmations, rollback plans, access preservation).
+Its main weakness is length—it could be more concise by removing redundant explanations and splitting OS-specific details or memory/logging policies into referenced files.
+The progressive disclosure could be improved by extracting some of the longer sections into supplementary documents.

 Suggestions